ropensci/DataPackageR/cran-comments.md

     Status: 404
     Message: Not Found

-- The zenodo site was down at the time of package testing.
+- The zenodo site is down at the time of package testing.

 ## Downstream dependencies